hiNISAL/booze/readme-en.md

 # booze

-> building...

-> API will changed in frequently...

 🇨🇳[中文](https://github.com/hiNISAL/booze#booze) | [ENGLISH](https://github.com/hiNISAL/booze/blob/main/readme-en.md)

-`booze` is a client HTTP framework, let developer focus to describe an HTTP request.
+Booze is a client-side HTTP application framework that allows developers to describe requests as the core of their code.

-`booze` not provide any XHR/Fetch function, just collect request information, it used by `adapter` to make request, so it compatibility any request framework like axios/jquery-ajax and more.
+It does not provide the ability to make requests itself, but instead collects request information and passes it on to a request engine through an adapter, making it compatible with all request solutions.

 ## INSTALL